karenc/flights-notifier/README.rst

 Settings:

- * tempdir is a directory that flight-notifier can use to store data.
+ * tempdir is a directory that flights-notifier can use to store data.

 Airport plugins
 ---------------